stephensenft21/c35-React-Capstone-First-Cake-/README.md

 # **_Welcome to First Cake! app._**

 > So, you’ve finally done it.
-You’ve made a genuine connection with another person, you’ve established a mutual interest, you’ve followed each other on Instagram and accidentally liked each other’s selfies from 2013.
+You’ve made a genuine connection with another person, established a mutual interest, followed each other on Instagram, and accidentally liked each other’s selfies from 2013.
 What comes next is the tricky part: going on an actual date.

-> Now the hard part begins, every idea you will have is rife with potential disaster.
+> Now the hard part begins, every idea you will have is riddled with potential disaster.
 Dinner and a movie?
 The movie could be terrible.
 A hike?
 Too sweaty.
 A picnic?
 Be serious.
 What if a hawk swoops down and steals all the food, and then there’s the possibility of a tornado?
 I rest my case.

 > Instead, keep it casual and use my app to find your next date spot at the click of a button.
 All I need from you is to ask your new date what they like for dessert!
 Awesome!
-Once you have their response, enter the answer by keyword search and my app will do all the heavy lifting for you...
-Lets be honest you've already done the hard part, use this revolutionary tool to help you find your "First Cake" spot.
+Once you have their response, browse options through ten popular categories.
+Use the clickable buttons to search Zomato's database and my app will do all the heavy lifting for you...
+Lets be honest, you've already done the hard part.
+Use this revolutionary tool to help you find your next "First Cake" spot.

-- 1. Search our database using a keyword search allowing you to find the perfect "First Cake" spot
+- 1. Search our database using a  allowing you to find the perfect "First Cake" spot
 - 2. Use the awesome "Save that Cake" feature to keep track of your favorite spots. add comments or as I like to call them "First Cake Notes" to write your thoughts about the spot.

 ## **_Getting Started_**